Australia's leading pharmacy review service for personal injury insurers

 hours of dedicated training

 12 weeks.
 Full-time.
 40 hours per week.
 This program was designed and built by IMM from our own industry experience.
-It covers the clinical, regulatory, and insurance frameworks that pharmacists need to provide meaningful, defensible opinions in the context of Workers' Compensation and CTP claims.
+It covers the clinical, regulatory, and insurance frameworks pharmacists need to provide meaningful, defensible opinions in the context of Workers' Compensation and CTP claims.

 100%